Parathyroid adenoma

 Possible Complications

 Complications are less common today.
 They include advanced renal disease such as nephrocalcinosis and osteitis fibrosa cystica (advanced bone disease).
-Osteoporosis and the increased risk for bone fractures associated with it is the most common concern.
+Osteoporosis

 When to Contact a Medical Professional